- You are here:

 As a premier technological university at the cutting edge of education, research, and innovation, the Georgia Institute of Technology is committed to providing leadership in the realm of ethics and the responsible conduct of research (RCR).
 The purpose of this website is to provide faculty, students, postdoctoral researchers, and other members of the Georgia Tech community with information about RCR policies, training options, and educational resources.

 The Georgia Tech RCR Academic Policy for Doctoral Students applies to all doctoral students who have an admit date of Fall 2011 or later.
 To view this policy, click here.
-Adhering to this Policy does satisfy the requirements of the RCR Compliance Policy listed below.
+Adhering to this Policy does satisfy the requirements of the RCR Compliance Policy listed above.